NethermindEth/Forta-Agents/CompoundV3-Bots/Large-Capital-Liquidations/README.md

 provided it has not been emitted shortly before (configurable through the `alertInterval` configuration field).

+The monitoring list has a size limit, but ideally its limit should not matter provided the "large" threshold users are all included in it and there's some buffer left.
+In the edge case that "large" users are potentially being ignored because all of them do not fit into the monitoring list, warning logs will be emitted.

-This is a safer approach than locally computing the borrow state because it does not require managing the collateral amounts locally, which can lead to inconsistencies, and both a batched RPC provider and multicalls are used to call `isBorrowCollateralized` for multiple accounts at the same time, which really mitigate the issues of making this many calls at once in terms of network latency.
+This is an overall safer approach than locally computing the borrow state because it does not require managing the collateral amounts locally, which can lead to inconsistencies, and both a batched RPC provider and multicalls are used to call `isBorrowCollateralized` for multiple accounts at the same time, which really mitigates the issues of making this many calls at once in terms of network latency.

 The Comet deployment addresses for each network and other parameters can be configured in the `agent.config.ts` file.